 Social graphics for the 2022 REACH Women's Conference:

 Pages from the 2022 REACH Women's Conference Program:

 Sponsor poster from the 2022 REACH Women's Conference:

-Girl on the Roof concepted and is currently managing the Community Survey of Professional Women, a large-scale, community-wide survey designed to assess the state of working women in Winston-Salem, North Carolina, shine light on the challenges faced by women in the workforce, and inform strategies for supporting, attracting, and retaining women so we can collaboratively close the gender gap.
+Girl on the Roof concepted and managed the Community Survey of Women in the Workplace, a large-scale, community-wide survey designed to assess the state of working women in Winston-Salem, North Carolina, shine light on the challenges faced by women in the workforce, and inform strategies for supporting, attracting, and retaining women so we can collaboratively close the gender gap.
 With positioning assistance from Girl on the Roof, REACH Women’s Network secured multiple grants to fully fund the project.
-Girl on the Roof will be leading survey development, construction, promotion, and analysis of this groundbreaking research.
+Girl on the Roof led the survey development, construction, promotion, analysis, and presentation of this groundbreaking research.
 View the top-line findings, presented at the 2023 REACH Women's Conference.